-In order to implement a functional logic language, one can develop a suitable abstract machine and implement it in some (typically, imperative) language, like C [24] or Java [8,20].
-One could also compile into logic languages like Prolog and reuse existing backtracking implementations for non-deterministic search as well as logic variables and unification for computing with partial information [2,23].
-More recent approaches [10,12,13] compile functional logic programs into non-strict functional programs to reuse the implementation of lazy evaluation and higher-order functions.
-Although this requires the implementation of non-deterministic computations in a deterministic language, it has the advantage that the explicit handling of non-determinism allows for various search strategies, like depth-first, breadth-first, parallel, or iterative deepening, instead of committing to a fixed (incomplete) strategy like backtracking [12].
+- 1. designing new abstract machines appropriately supporting these operational features and implementing them in some (typically, imperative) language, like C [24] or Java [7,20], - 2. compilation into logic languages like Prolog and reusing the existing backtracking implementation for non-deterministic search as well as logic variables and unification for computing with partial information [1,23], or - 3. compilation into non-strict functional languages like Haskell and reusing the implementation of lazy evaluation and higher-order functions [13,14].

+The latter approach requires the implementation of non-deterministic computations in a deterministic language but has the advantage that the explicit handling of non-determinism allows for various search strategies like depth-first, breadth-first, parallel, or iterative deepening instead of committing to a fixed (incomplete) strategy like backtracking [13].

-This paper is related to the latter implementation approach.
-In particular, we consider KiCS2 [11], a new system that compiles functional logic programs of the source language Curry [21] into purely functional Haskell programs.
+In this paper we consider KiCS2 [12], a new system that compiles functional logic programs of the source language Curry [21] into purely functional Haskell programs.
+We have shown in [12] that this implementation can compete with or outperform other existing implementations of Curry.
 KiCS2 is based on the idea to represent the search space, i.e., all non-deterministic results of a computation, as a data structure that can be traversed by operations implementing various strategies.
-Logic variables are replaced by generators, i.e., operations that non-deterministically evaluate to all possible ground values of the type of the logic variable.
-This is justified by the fact that computing with logic variables by narrowing [28,31] and computing with generators by rewriting are equivalent, i.e., yield the same values [5].
-Although this implementation technique outperforms other implementations of Curry on deterministic programs and can compete with them on non-deterministic programs (see [11] for benchmarks), the generation of all values for logic variables might be inefficient for applications that exploit constraints on partially known values.
-For instance, the equality constraint "X=c(a)" is solved in Prolog by instantiating the variable X to c(a), but the equality constraint "X=Y" is solved by binding X to Y without enumerating any values for x or y.
-In order to obtain a similar behavior in KiCS2, we propose in this paper new techniques to implement equational constraints (in contrast to Prolog, Curry performs unification modulo function evaluation) in a purely functional target language.
-A purely functional, i.e., side-effect free, implementation is reasonable in order to support different, in particular, parallel or user-defined search strategies.
-Beyond equational constraints, we also show how functional patterns [4], i.e., patterns containing evaluable operations for more powerful pattern matching than in logic or functional languages, can be implemented in this framework.
+Furthermore, logic variables are replaced by generators, i.e., operations that non-deterministically evaluate to all possible ground values of the type of the logic variable.
+It has been shown [4] that computing with logic variables by narrowing [27,30] and computing with generators by rewriting are equivalent, i.e., compute the same values.
+Although this implementation technique is correct [9], the generation of all values for logic variables might be inefficient for applications that exploit constraints on partial values.
+For instance, in Prolog the equality constraint "X=c(a)"

+is solved by instantiating the variable X to c(a), but the equality constraint "X=Y" is solved by binding X to Y without enumerating any values for X or Y. Therefore, we propose in this paper new techniques to implement equational constraints in the framework of KiCS2 (note that, in contrast to Prolog, unification is performed modulo function evaluation).
+Furthermore, we also show how functional patterns [3], i.e., patterns containing evaluable operations for more powerful pattern matching than in logic or functional languages, can be implemented in this framework.
 We show that both extensions lead to efficiency improvements without sacrificing the efficiency of the kernel implementation.

 In the next section, we review the source language Curry and the features considered in this paper.
-Section 3 recapitulates the implementation scheme of KiCS2 originally presented in [11].
-Sections 4 and 5 discuss our new extensions to implement unification modulo function evaluation and functional patterns, respectively.
-Benchmarks demonstrating the usefulness of these extensions are presented in Sect.
+Section 3 sketches the implementation scheme of KiCS2.
+Sections 4 and 5 discuss the extensions to implement unification modulo functional evaluation and functional patterns, respectively.
+Benchmarks demonstrating the usefulness of this scheme are presented in Sect.
 6 before we conclude in Sect.
 7.